lorosanu/datasciencecoursera/course5/assignment2/README.md

 ## Data

 The data for this assignment is stored in a CSV file compressed via the bzip2 algorithm to reduce its size.
-You can download the file from the [course web site](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2).
+The archive can be downloaded from the [course web site](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2).

-There is also some documentation of the database available.
+There is also some documentation of the database available:
-Here you will find how some of the variables are constructed/defined.
 * National Weather Service [Storm Data Documentation](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf)
 * National Climatic Data Center Storm Events [FAQ](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2FNCDC%20Storm%20Events-FAQ%20Page.pdf)